Student Loan Debt Advice

-Speak to a representative from your student loan servicer to see if you meet requirements for any type of loan relief.
+Speak to a representative from your student loan servicer to see if you meet requirements for any type of loan relief or deferment.
 They can let you know what, if any, options you can pursue through the lending organization.

-One simple approach: if you have more than one student loan, pay down your higher-interest loans more quickly, since they impart a higher burden on you.
-That doesn’t mean neglecting to make payments on any of your loans, but if possible, put more toward those higher-interest loans each month.
+If you have more than one student loan, pay down your higher-interest loans more quickly, since they impart a higher burden on you.
+That doesn’t mean neglecting to make payments on any of your other loans, but if possible, put more toward those higher-interest loans each month.

 Debt Consolidation Plan

-We will consider your various loans, interest rates, employment, and other financial resources, determine your ability to pay on a monthly basis, and work with you to consider options for consolidating your non-student-loan debt.
+We will consider your various loans, interest rates, employment, and other financial resources.
+We then determine your ability to pay on a monthly basis, alternatives for scheduling payments, moving due dates to match your personal financial cycles, and automatic deductions.
+We will work with you to consider options for consolidating your non-student-loan debt.
 Some approaches include:

 Personal Loan - A fixed-rate personal loan may be a solution, depending on how the interest rate and terms compare to your existing loan debt.

-Home Equity Loan or Line of Credit - If you or your loan co-signer own a home and have built up some equity, a home equity option may work for you.
+Home Equity Loan or Line of Credit - A home equity option may work for you, depending on the home’s ownership and current equity.
 We can evaluate whether the balances and interest rates on your loans qualify you for a home equity solution.

 Managing Your Debt